AppWerft/Ti.LocationTrackerService/README.md

 		channel : "cannel1",
 		subText : "Text nearby (on left) of titlebar", contentTitle : "Title above the text",
-		contentText : "Longer text above",
+		bigText : "The expandable text in more then two lines", contentText : "Longer text above",
 		largeIcon : "/assets/icon_on_right_side.png"